rcywang/d-wave-demodoc/docs/research.rst

 The Double-Potential Well and Evaporative Cooling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Evaporative cooling** can be understood by analogy to *cooling a cup of coffee by blowing on it*.
 The speed of atoms in an atomic gas can be described by the `Maxwell-Boltzmann distribution <https://en.wikipedia.org/wiki/Maxwell%E2%80%93Boltzmann_distribution>`_; the most energetic atoms occupy the high-energy tail of the distribution.
-By removing high-energy atoms, the remaining atoms re-equilibrate through elastic collisions, lowering the temperature of the sample.
+By removing the high-energy atoms, the remaining atoms re-equilibrate through elastic collisions, lowering the temperature of the sample.
 In hot coffee, the most energetic particles escape as vapour, taking with them their share of energy and thus temperature.

 For producing Bose-Einstein Condensates (BECs), evaporative cooling can be used to cool trapped atoms (:numref:`coolramp`).
 The walls of the trapping potential can be lowered by **tuning parameters** such as the magnetic field strength or laser frequency.